Insights on Variance Estimation for Blocked and Matched Pairs Designs: Discussion

 \section{Discussion}

 Blocking can be viewed under a wide variety of population frameworks ranging from a fixed, finite-sample model to one where we envision the units as being sampled from a larger population in pre-set groups.
-Because some findings regarding blocking change depending on what framework is used, the current literature can seem confusing and contradictory.
-Furthermore, because different types of blocking tend to use different frameworks, there is a lack of clarity on how one should proceed when faced with a randomized trial containing blocks of all different sizes.
+Because different types of blocking tend to use different frameworks, there has not been good guidance on how to proceed when faced with some singleton units in some blocks and not in others.

-We have worked to clarify these subtleties and to fill this gap.
+We have worked to bring the different frameworks together in order to compare them systematically.
 We identified and compared the true variance of a blocking-based estimator under multiple settings, and created corresponding estimators of the impact estimator's variance.
 We also provide simple, model-free variance estimators for two types of experiments that have not received much attention: blocked experiments with variable-sized blocks containing singleton treatment or control units, and hybrid blocked experiments with large and small blocks combined.
 These contexts are quite common, frequently appearing in, for example, the matching literature.
 We analyzed the performance of both our new variance estimators and the classic variance estimators under different frameworks, identifying when they are unbiased or conservative.
 This investigation again illustrates how different sampling frameworks and block types can impact assessments of an estimator's performance.